lukassnoek/NI-edu/NI-edu/getting_started/installation.md

 To create a new environment called `ni-edu` with the proper Python version after installing Anaconda, open a terminal and run the following command:

 ```
-conda create -n niedu anaconda python=3.7.3
+conda create -n niedu anaconda python=3.8.5
 ```

-When promped to install a long list of packages (`Proceed ([y]/n)?`), type "y" and press enter.
+Note that you specifically need Python version 3.8.5, because the code that tests the answers to the exercises was compiled with this specific version.
+After running this command, you'll be promped to install a long list of packages (`Proceed ([y]/n)?`), type "y" and press enter.
 This will install a bunch of Python packages contained in the Anaconda distribution into the new environment.
 This may take a while.
 After the creation of the new environment (named "ni-edu") is done, you can activate the environment as follows:

 ```
 conda activate ni-edu